Canon 2000D vs 7D Mark II

 |15.||Canon 6D||Y||mono / mono||Y||-||mini||2.0||Y||-||-|

 |16.||Canon 60D||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 |17.||Canon 7D||Y||mono / -||Y||-||mini||2.0||-||-||-|

 It is notable that the 2000D offers wifi support, while the 7D Mark II does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Canon 7D II (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Canon 7D II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.